Maihoernchen/the_worse_zelda/README.md

 execute main.py

-pip has to be install
+pygame has to be installed

 use arrow keys to move, space to interact and i to open inventory